Mladen Vojičić Tifa: Bijelo dugme

 Just as he was trying to get in touch with Milić Vukašinović for a possible stint with his band, Tifa got a dream offer very few struggling musicians would dare refuse.
 In early 1984, Goran Bregović invited him to join Bijelo Dugme, the biggest band in SFR Yugoslavia at the time, as replacement to recently departed Željko Bebek.

 Being only 24 years old, Tifa was ill-prepared for the instant fame he was about to step into.
 To make matters even more difficult, his alcoholism and drug problem continued to deteriorate his character and motivation.
 During most of the recording sessions, Tifa was under the influence of drugs or alcohol, but despite numerous personality issues, Bregović was very much satisfied with the quality of his young singer's voice.
-After finishing the Kosovka Djevojka, the band embarked on what would prove to be an extremely troublesome tour.
+After finishing the Bijelo Dugme album, the band embarked on what would prove to be an extremely troublesome tour.
 The burden of replacing Željko Bebek as the lead vocal who spent previous 14 years with the band's various incarnations was just too heavy for Tifa to cope with.
 Bregović & co., all of whom were considerably older and more mature than their new vocalist, demanded discipline and professional approach, but got neither.
 To ease the pressure of playing in front of tens of thousands screaming fans every other night Tifa disappeared even further in his chemical addictions, making himself pretty much impossible to deal with.
 By October 1985, Bregović had finally had enough and kicked him out of the band.
 Tifa's last performance with Bijelo dugme took place in Moscow on 2 August 1985.